About Us

 Eliza works as a Program Associate for CAPA, primarily supporting the Heat Watch program.
 Situated between data visualization specialists and clients, she applies both quantitative and qualitative based methods to climate programs and projects.
 Her background in geospatial analysis and social science informs study design, data management, client engagement and support.
 She is motivated by innovative approaches to environmental public health and science-to-solutions processes.

-Erica Bestpitch, MS
+Erica Bestpitch, MS, SPHR

-Human Resources
+Human Resources Manager

 Erica has a deep interest in values-based organizational leadership and social change.
 She has 10 years of experience in administration, HR, and feminist leadership at the University and non-profit level.
 As Human Resources manager and Admin Lead, Erica supports internal operations, billing, and supporting a positive work environment at CAPA.